treeman/jonashietala/posts/2023-10-04-giving_the_blog_a_facelift.markdown

 So this time I wanted to:

 1. Make it prettier
-1. Spotlight ports, series and projects
+1. Spotlight posts, series and projects

 As it happens I had remade the [archive][], [projects][] and [series][] pages already, and it just fell out well to simply include some partial contents and shove them into the homepage.